 INTERVIEW Bombay Jayashri talks about walking the red carpet at the Academy awards

 Aresplendent Kanjeevaram silk sari among opulent designer gowns and towering heels.
+A gracious presence among hysterical celebrations and paparazzi-induced smiles.
 Bombay Jayashri struck a distinct note on the 500-foot red carpet at the widely-watched Oscars ceremony at the Dolby Theatre in Los Angeles.

-The first Carnatic artiste to win the prestigious nomination for her penning of ‘Pi’s Lullaby’ in Ang Lee’s Life of Pi , the vocalist describes the experience as a carnival of artistic brilliance.
-“I feel grateful for this opportunity,” she says.
+The first Carnatic artiste to have won the prestigious nomination for her penning of ‘Pi’s Lullaby’ in Ang Lee’s Life of Pi , the vocalist, a passionate experimenter and an ever-willing learner, describes the experience as a carnival of artistic brilliance.
+“I feel grateful for this opportunity,” says Jayashri.

-Talking about her interactions with personalities, Jayashri says, “those were truly humbling moments meeting Ang Lee, Mychael Danna, Richard Gere, Meryl Streep and Anupam Kher.
-Standing at the ritzy Globe Theatre I realised behind all the grandeur of the Oscars lies great talent, hard work and perseverance.”
+Talking about her interactions with personalities, Jayashri says, “those were truly humbling moments.
+At the ritzy Globe Theatre I realised behind all the grandeur of the Oscars lies great talent, hard work and perseverance.”